-As first semester Juniors, students are selected for AP classes and they take the PSAT which enters them in the National Merit Scholarship Program.
-They also take the Career Interest Inventory which helps them find appropriate college majors and career options.
+11th Grade: As first-semester juniors, students are selected for AP classes and they take the PSAT, which enters them in the National Merit Scholarship Program.
+They also take the Career Interest Inventory, which helps them find appropriate college majors and career options.
 Second semester, students sign-up for the Sat I and II tests.
-They create personal resumes that highlight their scholarship, enrichment programs, volunteer and work experiences.
-Individual visits with the school counselors help the students select a college major and prepare a list of several colleges to which the student plans to apply.
+They create personal resumes that highlight their scholarship, enrichment programs, and volunteer and work experiences.

-First semester senior year is the time for students apply to colleges.
+12th Grade: First-semester senior year is the time for students to apply to colleges.
 Selective colleges visit Notre Dame to recruit our seniors and actually interview them at ND.
-Favorite college visitors from over 40 schools include representatives from: Columbia University, Carnegie Mellon, College of the Holy Cross, Fordham University, Lehigh University, Marist College, University of Scranton, University of Notre Dame and the University of Pennsylvania.
+Favorite college visitors from over forty schools include representatives from: Columbia University, Carnegie Mellon, College of the Holy Cross, Fordham University, Lehigh University, Marist College, University of Scranton, University of Notre Dame, and the University of Pennsylvania.

 Essay writing is a strength of Notre Dame students that is well used as they write and edit personal essays throughout their academic careers.
-Resumes are polished and applications are mailed before Christmas break.
-During the Second semester, we await the mail and celebrate the positive responses from some of the Nation’s top colleges and universities.
-We are are always impressed with our students’ accomplishments as we post scholarship recipients, that match the seniors’ hopes and dreams.
-Year after year 100% of our graduates are accepted into four year colleges and universities.
-Usually, over 90% win college academic scholarships.
+Resumes are polished and applications are sent electronically before Christmas break.
+During the second semester, we await the college decisions and celebrate the positive responses from some of the nation’s top colleges and universities.
+We are are always impressed with our students’ accomplishments as we post scholarship awards that match the seniors’ hopes and dreams.